SeaQL/sea-streamer/README.md

 While the `sea-streamer-types` crate provides a nice trait-based abstraction, this crates provides a concrete-type API, so that your program can stream from/to any SeaStreamer backend selected by the user *on runtime*.

-This allows you to do neat things, like generating data locally and then stream them to Kafka.
-Or in the other way, sink data from Kafka to work on them locally.
+This allows you to do neat things, like generating data locally and then stream them to Redis / Kafka.
+Or in the other way, sink data from server to work on them locally.
 All _without recompiling_ the stream processor.

-If you only ever work with Kafka, feel free to depend on `sea-streamer-kafka` directly.
+If you only ever work with one backend, feel free to depend on `sea-streamer-redis` / `sea-streamer-kafka` directly.

 A small number of cli programs are provided for demonstration.
 Let's set them up first: